 Residential Services FAQs >

-1. What is the DCC Omega Center?
+1. What is the ACC Omega Center?

 The Omega Center provides an alternative 60-day minimum treatment program for male offenders who commit technical parole violations, decreasing the number of parolees who are sent to ADC and held in county jails for technical violations.

 2. How is that different from prison or a jail?